-Some brokerage firms, known as deposit brokers, sell CDs.
+Some brokerage firms, known as deposit brokers, sell certificates of deposit (CDs).
 Brokered CDs sometimes have higher interest rates than traditional CDs because the brokerage firm can negotiate higher rates by guaranteeing to bring a large amount of deposits to the financial institution.

 Brokered CDs can also be owned by multiple unrelated investors, unlike traditional CDs.
 Each investor will own a piece of the CD, which the broker manages.
 Nonetheless, each portion of the CD can still qualify for normal FDIC insurance as long as the account records indicate that the broker is an agent for multiple customers.